billhails/CEKF/README.md

 binary with reasonable performance.
 It's not a stack-based VM so it'll never be super fast but it should be ok.

+> UPDATE - I've replaced the tree-walking state machine with a bytecode
+> interpreter, the steps are pretty much the same as below but the
+> bytecode representation is much faster to execute.
+CEKF has also
+> sprouted a stack to support the bytecode interpreter, so I guess it's
+> now technically a CEKFS machine?
+Anyway see [V2](docs/V2.md) for
+> details of that.

 If you want to stick around, maybe start by reading [the math](#the-math) and comparing that with its implementation in [`step.c`](src/step.c), or start at [`main.c`](src/main.c) where you can see it currently constructs